-Before Los Angeles was called as such by Spanish settlers,“the city” is supposed to have been known as Yaangna village, at least by Tongva folks with respect to what we now refer to as the L.A. river.
+Before Los Angeles was called so by Spanish settlers,“the city” is supposed to have been known as Yaangna village by aboriginal Tongva people, with respect to what we now refer to as the L.A. river.
 This is according to Cindi Moar Alvitre, a descendant of the Tongva and Cal State L.A. lecturer of Indian American studies.
-An excerpt from Alvitre’s essay, “Coyote Tours,” from back in 2015 notes:
+An excerpt from Alvitre’s essay, “Coyote Tours,” from Latitudes: An Angeleno’s Atlas (2015) reads:

 Alvitre also points out that Spanish invasion of the land in the late eighteenth century, which would eventually lead to “Los Angeles,” continually pushed out native or indigenous people farther away from their ancestral lands.
 For a time, the dispossessed communities found refuge along their ancestors’ storied riverbed.
 In Alvitre’s words:

-Finally, Cahuenga, the name given to our special little library on Santa Monica boulevard, is Tongva for “place of the hill.”
-Cahuenga is also supposed to be related to Kaweewesh, describing “fox.”
-So one can think of Cahuenga as “hill of the foxes.”
+Finally, Cahuenga, the name first given to our special little library on Santa Monica boulevard in 1916, is Tongva for “place of the hill.”
+And since Cahuenga is also supposed to be related to Kaweewesh, describing “fox,” one can think of Cahuenga as “hill of the foxes.”
 Of course, more people think of the “Cahuenga pass” in Hollywood when that word comes up, but hey, I guess that does show the link between Humphrey’s Hollywood and our “East Hollywood.”

 A few archival images of the area show hilly farsides, both before and up to the area’s time as a major site of lemon groves, hence Lemon Grove Park and such.
 The rest is history, as they say, although in a past that’s not yet past for our communities.
 At least, not if we’ve got anything to say about it.